Hillsborough: 97th victim's family 'proud' of Freedom of Liverpool award

 "And of course you always hope for better things.

 "You always hope that something's going to be better.
-He did improve a lot. "
+He did improve a lot."

-Mr and Mrs Devine spent the afternoon of the disaster out shopping, completely unaware that their son had been so badly injured.
+Mr and Mrs Devine spent the afternoon of the disaster out shopping, completely unaware their son had been so badly injured.

-Their world changed forever with a knock at the door from police that evening.
+They said their world changed forever with a knock at the door from police that evening.

-"We literally lived at the hospital for five weeks," said Stanley Devine, who praised Liverpool FC's staff and players for rallying around them.
+"We literally lived at the hospital for five weeks," said his father Stanley Devine.

+The couple also praised Liverpool FC's staff and players for rallying around them.

-"Your undies get dirty but the Captain of England - a chap by the name of Emlyn Hughes - came in about every third day and took our washing," said Mr Devine.
+"Your undies get dirty but the captain of England - a chap by the name of Emlyn Hughes - came in about every third day and took our washing," Mr Devine said.

 "He used to come in and be like 'what can we do?'
 Craig Johnston also," added Mrs Devine.

-"Both always came through the back door.
-They didn't come for publicity.
-They came to help," said his father.
+Mr Devine said: "Both always came through the back door.
+They didn't come for publicity, they came to help."

 After four years in hospital sitting by his bedside, his parents were finally able to bring their son home.

-"The grandchildren have grown up with knowing no different," said Mrs Devine .
+"The grandchildren have grown up with knowing no different.

 "Uncle Andrew was just in his chair and our eldest granddaughter said she could tell him all his secrets because she knew he wouldn't tell anybody else."

-Following his death, his mother said he had been "talked about every day at some stage".
+Following Mr Devine's death, his mother said he had been "talked about every day at some stage".

 His father said he would be proud when the honour was handed down, adding he was "proud of him".

+"They did say three months was the most for him, well he managed 32 years so I don't think we did too bad," he said.

-Liverpool screenwriter Jimmy McGovern, who has described his most important piece of work as his 1996 programme about the Hillsborough disaster, will also receive the honour later.
+Liverpool screenwriter Jimmy McGovern, who has described his most important piece of work as his 1996 programme about the Hillsborough disaster, will also receive the honour.

+"To be nominated along with Andrew, and to join the other 96 men, women and children whose lives were unlawfully taken away that day at Hillsborough, on that roll of honour is truly humbling," he said.